History of malaria: Malariotherapy

-In the early twentieth century, before antibiotics, patients with tertiary syphilis were intentionally infected with malaria to induce a fever; this was called malariotherapy.
+In the early 20th century, before antibiotics, patients with tertiary syphilis were intentionally infected with malaria to induce a fever; this was called malariotherapy.
 In 1917, Julius Wagner-Jauregg, a Viennese psychiatrist, began to treat neurosyphilitics with induced Plasmodium vivax malaria.
 Three or four bouts of fever were enough to kill the temperature-sensitive syphilis bacteria (Spirochaeta pallida also known as Treponema pallidum).
 P. vivax infections were then terminated by quinine.
 By accurately controlling the fever with quinine, the effects of both syphilis and malaria could be minimized.
 While about 15% of patients died from malaria, this was preferable to the almost-certain death from syphilis.
 Therapeutic malaria opened up a wide field of chemotherapeutic research and was practiced until 1950.
 Wagner-Jauregg was awarded the 1927 Nobel Prize in Physiology or Medicine for his discovery of the therapeutic value of malaria inoculation in the treatment of dementia paralytica.

 Henry Heimlich advocated malariotherapy as a treatment for AIDS, and some studies of malariotherapy for HIV infection have been performed in China.
 The United States Centers for Disease Control and Prevention does not recommend the use of malariotherapy for HIV.